kirbopher/kirbopher/README.md

 don't interact if you were born after Super Mario Galaxy released. generally open to conversation
 a bit hard for me to make immediate friends with people on pony town, it's nothing personal . :-)
-please don't ask for my discord, i'll offer it to you if i feel comfortable. tumblr mutuals are A - OK!
+don't approach me just because you ship your character skin with mine. weird and uncomfortable

 i don't beef with people on pony town. if you think you recognize me for something negative you
 are likely mistaking me for someone else. i only hide minors & i have no qualms with any pt users
-don't approach me just because you ship your character skin with mine. weird and uncomfortable

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀![image](kirb_1c.png)